henrymishael/game_trivia/README.md

 - Create and manage quizzes with ease.
 - Interactive and responsive user interface.
+- Displays different sets of questions based on user's age (if user is above 18, displays slightly difficult questions and for users below 18, shows less difficult questions).
 - Real-time scoring and feedback.

 ## Technologies Used